mrfiesta/ProcessAnalyze_Tweets_Local_and_EMRSpark/README.md

 ### Laptop

 The laptop option, focus on explore a stored dataset with only the geotagged Tweets.
 By apppliying some regex methods, SQLqueriying, NLP techniques, plotting and mapping.
-This option is for newbies that want to explore a stored Twitter dataset.
+This option is for newbies that want to explore a stored Twitter dataset, but the request to the database require password and a user.
+If a user want to process raw tweets it is necessary modify the local script to change the column name variables.

 The file SampleLaptopScenario.py do the following: